What is the Immune System?

 The immune system is a remarkable biological defense mechanism.
-In this article we would like to introduce you to the basic components of your companion's immune system so you can begin to understand how your friend stays healthy and what may be happening within when he or she becomes ill in some way.
-In subsequent articles we discuss how and why the immune system can fail, as occurs with autoimmune disease, allergies and cancer, and we offer various ways to assist or boost the immune system.
+In this article we'll introduce you to the basic components of your companion's immune system.
+This will help you begin to understand how your furry friend stays healthy and what may be happening within when they become ill in some way.

 - Lymph system